 Volatility in Feedstock Prices

 The phenol market is highly sensitive to fluctuations in benzene and propylene prices, which constitute a noticeable share of production costs.
-Like, crude oil price volatility significantly impacted benzene prices in 2022, directly affecting phenol manufacturers.
+Like crude oil price volatility significantly impacted benzene prices in 2022, directly affecting phenol manufacturers.
 Similarly, disruptions in natural gas supply chains, especially in Canada, escalated propylene costs by 10%, according to the Canadian Energy Regulator.
-This instability forces companies to absorb higher expenses or pass them onto consumers, thereby dampening market expansion.
+This instability forces companies to absorb higher expenses or pass them on to consumers, thereby dampening market expansion.
 Such economic uncertainties remain a persistent restraint, challenging the industry's sustainability.

 MARKET OPPORTUNITIES